In Life, Will You Choose Comfortability or Greatness? How to Be Who God Created You to Be

 Article begins after advertisement:

-The first video that we are presenting is called “Defining a Prodigy.”
+The video that we are presenting is called “Defining a Prodigy.”
 It is an excellent reflection about the existing richness of each individual person and the importance of discovering one’s own vocation.
 We’ve asked some fellow Catholics to give you perspective on how this video can be applied to your life as a Christian.

 In his 1994 “Letter to Families,” Pope John Paul II famously wrote that “every individual is unrepeatable.”
 There is nobody in the world, past or present, who is just like you.
 Nobody with your mix of skills or experience, nobody with the same passions.
 So if a prodigy is “an unusually gifted person,” we’re all meant to be prodigies.
 And if that’s true, then the key to our deepest fulfillment is to activate those unusual gifts, to deliver to the world what only we can give.